JensVisbech/JensVisbech.github.io/index.md

 ### Conference papers
 All conference papers have undergone some peer-review process.
 * **Visbech, J**, Melander, A, Engsig-Karup, AP.
 Modeling Nonlinear and Dispersive Wave Propagation and Wave-structure Interactions in Firedrake.
 Proceedings of ICSOS2025.
 2025.
-Available on [ResearchGate]() soon.
+Available soon.
 * **Visbech, J**, Engsig-Karup, AP, Bingham, HB, Amini-Afshar, M, Ricchiuto, M. A high-order shifted boundary method for water waves and floating bodies.
 Proceedings of IWWWFB39.
 2024.
 Available on [ResearchGate](https://www.researchgate.net/publication/378149286_A_high-order_shifted_boundary_method_for_water_waves_and_floating_bodies).
 * **Visbech, J**,  Bingham, HB, Eskilsson, C, Palm, J, Engsig-Karup, AP.
 A high-order spectral element based time-domain simulation of a model-scale floating offshore wind turbine.
 Proceedings of ISOPE-2023.
 2023.
 Available on [ResearchGate](https://www.researchgate.net/publication/369269201_A_High-order_Spectral_Element_based_Time-Domain_Simulation_of_a_Model-Scale_Floating_Offshore_Wind_Turbine).
 * **Visbech, J**, Engsig-Karup, AP, Bingham, HB.
 Efficient computation of the linear radiation problem using a spectral element method.
 Proceedings of IWWWFB37.
 2022.
 Available on [ResearchGate](https://www.researchgate.net/publication/360261450_Efficient_Computation_of_the_Linear_Radiation_Problem_using_a_Spectral_Element_Method).